aaronp/mfe/demo.md

  * k9s
  * argocd

-And an example of small polyglot repos.
+And an example of [micro-front-end](https://micro-frontends.org/)s on kubernetes.

-The main point is quick, meaningful feedback and a great dev experience.

 The order of development/testing is typically: